jingjingwang/civic-marketplace/README.md

 `sudo apt-get install libmysqlclient-dev mysql-client mysql-server`

-If it's the first time for you to install `mysql-server`, a prompt should appear to ask you to set up the root password.
+If it is your first time to install `mysql-server`, a prompt should appear to ask you to set up the root password.

 Start your local MySQL service: